 Alwin holds a PhD in Creativity Science from the Centre for Creativity in Professional Practice, City University of London; an MSc in Media Technology from the Leiden Institute for Advanced Computer Science at Leiden University; and a BFA in Autonomous Art from the Interfaculty ArtScience at the Royal Academy of Art.
 Alwin’s work has been featured or published in leading journals and conferences on the subject of psychology, human-computer interaction, and media art.
 He has received several honorary awards for research excellence from the academic community (TEI’15, TEI’18, ECCE’21), and is involved organizing the ACM Creativity & Cognition conference series.

-At Caradt, Alwin works with the Situated Art and Design research group to collaboratively develop its research in creative processes, tools and technologies, and to foster new collaborations between the research group, other universities, and professional practice.
+At CARADT, Alwin works with the Situated Art, Design, and Technology research group to collaboratively develop its research in creative processes, tools and technologies, and to foster new collaborations between the research group, other universities, and professional practice.

 Publications